IRAS-HKA/aip_wiki/docs/how_to_start_aip.md

 - **Sensors**: Information about sensors such as cameras, lidar or tactile sensors can also be defined in the URDF.
 - **Visualisation**: URDF can also contain the visual representation of the robot, e.g. by specifying mesh files or other graphic resources.

+The model consists of several files.
+Main components are the robot, the table, the frame and the simulated ejectors on the robot.
+The model is best visualised in RViz.

 The files used are stored in [MS Teams](https://hskarlsruhede.sharepoint.com/:f:/s/Robolab/EvarfBdhJH5EiF5MisFpLRoBV33X3YFL95Ve3CYxm8kgdQ?e=Y4TLLa).
+The robot-STL is stored in the GitHub Repository.
 To integrate or change files, new files must be stored in the following folder as an STL file.

     home/code/aip_bringup/dependencies/aip_cell_description/meshes/aip_cell/visual